 - Add in the broth, sweet potatoes, black beans, salt, cumin, paprika, cayenne and worcestershire.
 Increase the heat and bring to a boil.
 Turn down the heat and simmer for about 12 to 15 minutes, or until the potatoes are tender.
 Turn off the heat.

 - Very carefully, transfer about 4 cups of the soup to a blender.
 Process until smooth.
 Return the pureed soup back to the pot and mix until combined.
 Taste and season with additional salt and cayenne if needed.

 *Use vegan worcestershire sauce if needed for your diet.

-For vegan / dairy free – be sure to use appropriate toppings as needed!
+**To keep this vegan / dairy free – be sure to use appropriate toppings.

 This is one of those soups where I don’t think you really need many toppings (they are fun but not necessary) – the one I always am sure to use though is a touch of chopped fresh cilantro!
 Adds a nice bit of freshness to the dish.

 Amount Per Serving: Calories: 140Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 488mgCarbohydrates: 24gFiber: 5gSugar: 6gProtein: 4g

 Nutrition data shown is an estimate provided by an online calculator and is for informational purposes only.
 It should not be considered a substitute for a medical professional’s advice.